 - Your baby's skin or eyes look yellow.

-- Your baby has less than 4 wet diapers per day, or his head looks sunken in.
+- Your baby has less than 4 wet diapers per day, or his or her head looks sunken in.

 - Your baby's abdomen looks larger than usual and feels hard.

-- Your baby cries more than usual or seems like he is in pain.
+- Your baby cries more than usual or seems like he or she is in pain.